MODEL DIRECTORY

 Advancing Chronic Care with Effective, Scalable Solutions

-The ACCESS (Advancing Chronic Care with Effective, Scalable Solutions) Model is a 10-year national test of a new payment approach designed to expand access to technology-supported care for people with chronic conditions.
+The ACCESS Model is a 10-year national test of a new payment approach designed to expand access to technology-supported care for people with chronic conditions.
 It provides participating organizations with predictable, recurring payments for helping patients manage qualifying chronic conditions, with full payment depending on achieving measurable health outcomes.

 ACO PC Flex